Sports MassageS

 Sports remedial massage is used specifically in the rehabilitation process of various issues such as posture issues from working at a desk, sciatica, chronic low back pain, neck and shoulder pain, sporting injuries, repetitive strain injury, or injuries of the knees and ankles.

-Sports massages can also be of great benefit when used in conjunction with physiotherapy treatments, Pilates classes or as part of a rehabilitation program.
+Sports remedial massages can be of great benefit when used in conjunction with other physiotherapy treatments, Pilates exercises or as part of a full rehabilitation program.

 Deep tissue sports massage